-We are working with various partners on the development and production of case studies, newsletters and other publications on agroecology and healthy food systems.
+We work with various partners on the development and production of case studies, guides and other publications on agroecology and healthy, just food systems.
 We are responsible for any or all of the following: conceptualisation, sourcing, editing, layout supervision, proofreading and dissemination.
-Below, we present a selection of the publications we have collaborated on, as well as a selection of academic papers by the individual members of Cultivate!.
+Below, we present a selection of the publications we have written and collaborated on.